Undergraduate Admissions

 Non-Degree Seeking Students

-A person (16 years or older) may apply as a non-degree seeking student if he/she does not wish to attend for degree work, but to pursue studies for personal reasons.
-Such a student may register for up to 7 credits per semester unless he or she is enrolled in the Early College Program.
+A person (16 years or older) may apply as a non-degree-seeking student if they do not wish to attend for degree work but to pursue studies for personal reasons.
+Such a student may register for up to 7 credits per semester unless they are enrolled in the Early College Program.

 Early College Program/High School Dual Credit